Sendrowski/PhaseGen/docs/performance_notes.md

 - Discretized methods work in principle, but it's unclear how to discretize the Van Loan matrix, which is required for computing higher-order moments.

+- Discretizing first order-moment provides fast results with an error rate lower than 1e-2, but is not suitable for gradient-based optimization.

 - Sparse matrix multiplication is efficient when discretizing time.

 - Matrix inversion only applies to time-homogeneous cases; the matrix becomes singular when recursions exist (i.e., in models with multiple populations).